 who in the XIIIth century affirmed the supremacy of the Church, so he chose to be called

 Pope Innocent XIII.

 The new pope was in poor health and his short pontificate, unlike that of his great ancestor, was not marked by notable events.
-He recognized the rights of the Austrian Emperor on southern Italy and Sicily (which Savoy had ceded to Austria in return of Sardinia), but was unable to regain Comacchio.
+He recognized the rights of Emperor Charles VI on southern Italy and Sicily (which Savoy had ceded to Austria in return of Sardinia), but was unable to regain Comacchio.

-Scalinata di TrinitÓ dei Monti (Spanish Steps) was completed during the pontificate of Pope Benedict XIII and
+Scalinata di TrinitÓ dei Monti (Spanish Steps); it was completed during the pontificate of Pope Benedict XIII and

 it soon became popular among XVIIIth century travellers as a place where to spend some leisure moments